BernhardPosselt/presentations/slides/dependency-injection.md

 jest.mock('../../src/services/rollback-service');
 ```

-* Requires you to structure your files based on how you want to mock them
+* Requires you to structure your files based on how you want to mock them (1 configuration parameter per file?)
 * Requires rollbacks

 ```ts